Top Gun: Sequel

-A sequel had been in active development since at least 2010.
-By September 2014, it was revealed that Justin Marks was in negotiations to write the screenplay, which was confirmed that following June.
+A sequel, Top Gun: Maverick, was released on May 27, 2022, to critical and commercial success.
+The sequel had been in active development since at least 2010.
+By September 2014, it was revealed that Justin Marks was in negotiations to write the screenplay, which was confirmed in June 2015.
 In May 2017, during the promotional tour for The Mummy, Cruise confirmed that a sequel to Top Gun would start filming in 2018.
-By June of the same year, he said that the title would be Top Gun: Maverick, with Faltermeyer returning as composer for the sequel.
-Scott was originally going to return to direct the sequel, but later died of suicide on August 19, 2012.
-Later that month, it was announced that Joseph Kosinski, who directed Cruise in 2013's Oblivion, was set to direct and replacing Scott, with Maverick being dedicated to Scott's memory, and Kilmer was announced to reprise his role as Iceman.
+In June 2017, Cruise revealed that the sequel's title would be Top Gun: Maverick, with Faltermeyer returning as composer for the film.
+Scott was originally intended to return to direct the sequel, but had died by suicide on August 19, 2012.
+Also in June 2017, it was announced that Joseph Kosinski, who directed Cruise in 2013's Oblivion, was set to direct—with Maverick dedicated to Scott's memory—and Kilmer was announced to reprise his role as Iceman.
 McGillis was not asked to return for the sequel, but appears in the film via archive footage.
-The Bradshaw family—Edwards, Ryan and the Weis twins—also appear via archive footage, while Miles Teller plays their grown-up son, Lt.
-Bradley "Rooster" Bradshaw.
-The film was released on May 27, 2022, to critical and commercial success.
+The Bradshaw family—Edwards, Ryan and the Weis twins—also appear via archive footage, while Miles Teller plays their now-adult son, LT Bradley "Rooster" Bradshaw.

 Video games

-Top Gun also spawned a number of video games for various platforms.
+Top Gun also spawned a number of video games for various platforms, while "I feel the need—the need for speed" started the car race series with The Need For Speed.

 The original game was released in 1986 under the same title as the film.
 It was released on Commodore 64, ZX Spectrum, Amstrad CPC, and Atari ST. Another game, also titled Top Gun, was released in 1987 for Nintendo Entertainment System (NES) and Nintendo VS. System arcade cabinets.
 In the 1987 game, the player pilots an F-14 Tomcat fighter, and has to complete four missions.
 A sequel, Top Gun: The Second Mission, was released for the NES three years later.

 Another game, Top Gun: Fire at Will, was released in 1996 for the PC and later for the Sony PlayStation platform.
 Top Gun: Hornet's Nest was released in 1998.
 Top Gun: Combat Zones was released for PlayStation 2 in 2001 and was subsequently released for the GameCube and Microsoft Windows.
 Combat Zones features other aircraft besides the F-14.
 In 2006, another game simply titled Top Gun was released for the Nintendo DS.
 A 2010 game, also titled Top Gun, retells the film's story.
 At E3 2011, a new game was announced, Top Gun: Hard Lock, which was released in March 2012 for Xbox 360, PC, and PlayStation 3.